munsifhusami1/Grants-Project/README.md

 ## Tools

-Considering the sensitivity of government data and PII attached to records, I used Google Colab to keep the process off of internal software, anonymizing all personally identifiable information and real award figures.
-Colab allows me to share my files externally without any security risks to my employer's own server.
-I used Python for its data manipulation libraries, such as Pandas, to help me build a repeatable pipeline that avoided any reliance on our proprietary tooling as well.
-This approach is due to a common constraint of public sector work, as data governance policies prohibit using any external platforms on native data.
+Google Colab was selected to keep the pipeline off internal infrastructure, avoiding exposure of proprietary tools and ensuring no security risk to agency systems.
+All personally identifiable information and real award figures are anonymized prior to any external sharing.
+Python was chosen for its data manipulation libraries — primarily pandas — enabling a repeatable, portable pipeline without reliance on agency-specific tooling.
+This reflects a common constraint in public sector work, where data governance policies restrict use of external platforms on native infrastructure.

 Here's the manual process this pipeline replaces: <img width="761" height="906" alt="New ETL flow" src="https://github.com/user-attachments/assets/5f4c1950-3c47-4fc4-ad49-1026333628f9" />